Deylab999MSKCC/e2g-benchmarking/README.md

 ## Step 4: Overlap E2G predictions with fine-mapped GWAS variants

 This file overlaps lists of fine-mapped GWAS variants for various traits with the E2G predictions.
 This file computes various enrichment values for whether the E2G predictions are enriched for fine-mapped GWAS variants relative to common variants.
+The output dataframe contains one row for each set of fine-mapped variants that was analyzed.
+The columns are the point estimate for the enrichment of fine-mapped variants, the standard deviation of the enrichment based on bootstrapping on the chromosomes, the z-score of the enrichment when computing mean and standard deviation using bootstrapping by resampling the fine-mapped variants (permutation test), and corresponding precision and recall values.

 ## Step 5: Compare E2G, PoPS, and E2G + PoPS